Leon, Nicaragua is one of my favourite places!

 For the best experience, you'll want to allow yourself a budget of at least $30-40 a day.
 This allows you enough for a cheap dorm bed, food, and activities.

-You'll find plenty of fantastic tours in Leon if you'd prefer to have a guided experience.
 One of the best options is this private walking tour which will dive into the city's culture and history.
-You'll have an awesome guide with you at all times and they'll take you to some of the best spots in Leon!
+You'll have an awesome guide with you at all times and they'll take you to some of the best spots in León!

-You'll also find plenty of tour operators in Leon who will offer excursions to popular destinations outside of the city.
+You'll also find plenty of tour operators in León who will offer excursions to popular destinations outside of the city.

 Yes.
 We are all aware of the political protests and political situation that has been going on in Nicaragua since 2018.
-However, these protests (Even when they were happening), did not affect tourists.
+However, these protests (even when they were happening), did not affect tourists.

 But, the protests are not happening (as they have been declared illegal) and Nicaragua continues to be the safest country in Central America.

-They people are super friendly, you can use buses, hang around at night and not feel unsafe.
+The people are super friendly, you can use buses, hang around at night and not feel unsafe.

 Don’t get involved in protests, handle drugs, flash your expensive items, or walk around alone at night (or drunk) and you will be fine!